 Communication is key when dealing with shift work.
 It is important for all workers, regardless of which shift they are on, to know what other teams are doing and how their tasks relate to those being done by others.
 If not addressed, this lack of communication can lead to increased workplace stress and safety issues.
 Communicate with your workforce using employee apps like Beekeeper.

 Workers may find themselves in a situation where they have to turn down social events, or they cannot spend as much time as they’d like with their friends and family.

 This type of lifestyle can lead to long-lasting stress, depression, and other mental health issues, so HR managers must consider social consequences to build an effective rota.

-The UK working time regulations state that an employee cannot work more than 48 hours per week on average, including overtime hours.
+- An employee cannot work more than 48 hours per week on average, including overtime working hours.
 It is important to note that averaging is calculated over 17 weeks and can be extended up to 26 weeks with a collective agreement.
 This means that you can put an employee on a 12-hour day shift and make it last longer than 48 hours if they get compensated rest days or extra paid vacation days later.